anhgelus/golatt/README.md

 - `URL` is the URL of the page.
 If not set, it will be generated automatically like in simple template.

+You can also call `Golatt.NewTemplate` to create a new template.

 After, you can call `Template.Handle()` to handle an HTTP request.

 ```go